Skip to main content

 The panel’s broad conclusions included the following:

-We believe that the UK uses detention disproportionately and inappropriately.
+‘ We believe that the UK uses detention disproportionately and inappropriately.
 When compared with other countries, we detain more than most other European countries and for longer.
 This practice cannot be justified based on the number of applications we receive to remain in the UK, or on evidence that it enables us effectively to persuade those who are refused leave to remain to leave the country.
-The system is hugely costly to the tax-payer and seriously detrimental to the individuals we detain in terms of their mental and physical well-being.9

 Recommendations: